EidanErlich/eidanerlich.github.io/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'eidanerlich@gmail.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Eidan Erlich is a mechatronics engineering student at the University of Waterloo.
+His research interests include robotics, computer graphics, and data-driven healthcare.
+Eidan is a perception developer at MIT-PITT-RW, part of the Indy Autonomous challenge, and a Machine Learning research intern at MARZ, working on an end-to-end ML pipeline for lip synchronization in any language.
 {style="text-align: justify;"}